-Impressed current test
+Line current test

 Cathodic protection

-Impressed current tests are a way to assess the effectiveness of cathodic protection on a specific piece of metal.
+Line current tests are a way to assess the effectiveness of cathodic protection on a specific piece of metal.
 These tests are conducted by allowing electrons to flow to the metal to observe its reaction.

-How does an impressed current test work?
+How does a line current test work?

-Impressed current tests are a method to determine the effectiveness of cathodic protection.
+Line current tests are a method to determine the effectiveness of cathodic protection.
 This is done by passing a current to the metal and measuring how the current flows through it.
 If the current flows through the metal correctly, it means that the cathodic protection is effective, and the metal is well-protected against corrosion.
 If the current flows through the metal incorrectly, it may indicate that the cathodic protection is not effective, and the metal is not adequately protected against corrosion.

-Impressed current test as an inspection
+Line current test as an inspection

-Impressed current tests are an important part of maintenance and inspection of metal structures such as bridges, pipelines, and oil platforms.
+Line current tests are an important part of maintenance and inspection of metal structures such as bridges, pipelines, and oil platforms.
 They help determine if cathodic protection is working correctly and if there are any issues that need to be addressed to ensure that the metal remains well-protected against corrosion.

 Soil resistivity measurements